Written by Business Expert Wale Ameen

 The System Components

 The most important hardware components a fast food POS needs.
-These include thermal receipt printers, kitchen printers, customer display and, last but not least, a cash drawer.
+These include thermal receipt printers, kitchen printers, customer display units, and, last but not least, a cash drawer.

 Thermal Receipt Printer

 A fast food restaurant can benefit from a thermal receipt printer in many ways.
 Thermal receipt printers print labels, receipts, and other media quickly and accurately.
-They come with paper save mode for energy conservation and, in some cases, optimized design for efficient counter space.
+They come with a paper save mode for energy conservation and, in some cases, an optimized design for efficient counter space.

-The forerunner of the thermal printer was the impact printer, which is getting replaced by the former because of how noisy and slow it is.
+The forerunner of the thermal printer was the impact printer, which is being replaced by the former because of how noisy and slow it is.
 Fast food places, in particular, appreciate the ability to deliver fast services to customers.

 Opt for a kitchen printer with an internal power supply, because this will do away with the need to snake power cords around.
 This way, printers can be placed at different work stations.
 If you can’t boast much in the way of space, an internal power supply can free up a few valuable inches.